Giskard-AI/giskard/README.md

     cat_columns=['Pclass', 'Sex', "SibSp", "Parch", "Embarked"]  # Optional, but is a MUST if available.
 Inferred automatically if not.
 )

+# Wrap your model with Giskard.Model.
 giskard_model = giskard.Model(
-    model=prediction_function,  # A prediction function that encapsulates all the data pre-processing steps and that could be executed with the dataset used by the scan. model_type="classification",  # Either regression, classification or text_generation. name="Titanic model",  # Optional
+    model=demo_model,  # A prediction function that encapsulates all the data pre-processing steps and that could be executed with the dataset used by the scan. model_type="classification",  # Either regression, classification or text_generation. name="Titanic model",  # Optional
     classification_labels=clf.classes_,  # Their order MUST be identical to the prediction_function's output order